 Our teeth are meant to last a lifetime.
 They take significant punishment when you consider the tons of pressure they must withstand every day.
 If we want them to last we need to take good care of them.
 When they are not properly cared for, problems develop.
 Your teeth may not have cavities, but they may still have problems.
 Gum disease is one of the number one reasons older adults lose their teeth.
-Periodontal therapy can save them, if the disease is caught in time.
+Periodontal disease treatment can save them, if the disease is caught in time.

 HOW PERIODONTAL DISEASE PROGRESSES

 It begins quietly enough as plaque builds up.
 Even if you brush your teeth regularly, you can still have plaque buildup in difficult to reach places.
 When this clear, sticky substance is left on the teeth the bacteria in it begins to manufacture a hard substance called tartar, also known as calculus.
 As the yellowish-brown tartar builds up on the teeth, it begins to push the gums away from the tooth.
 This causes the gums to become bright pink or red.
 They also begin to look puffy or swollen.
 Brushing your teeth may cause them to bleed from time to time.
 Toxins build up as the body produces antibodies to fight the infection and if left to spread, the infection can dissolve the bone around the teeth.
 This causes them to loosen and eventually they will fall out.
 The infection can cause illness in the body if it gets into the bloodstream.
-Periodontal therapy can stop the infection before it has a chance to do further damage.
+Periodontal disease treatment can stop the infection before it has a chance to do further damage.

 HOW PERIODONTAL THERAPY HELPS